KordingLab/KordingLab.github.io/_people/Dongho_Lee.md

 201 E 24th St,
 Austin, TX 78712

-[Dong Ho Lee](https://www.linkedin.com/in/dong-ho-lee-708551147/) is a Master's and PhD student at the University of Texas at Austin.
-Jake is interested in advancing techniques in control theory and autonomy for unmanned spacecraft applications.
+[Dong Ho Lee](https://www.linkedin.com/in/dong-ho-lee-708551147/) is a PhD student at the University of Texas at Austin.
+Dong Ho's research interests lie at the intersection between optimization, control theory and learning for autonomous multi-agent systems.

-Prior to enrolling at UT Austin, Jake worked for 10 years at Parker Aerospace in Fort Worth, TX.
-His previous roles include Engineering Test Lab Manager and Test Engineer.
-Jake completed his B.S. in Aerospace Engineering at the University of Texas at Arlington.
+Prior to UT Austin, Dong Ho served as a First Lieutenant (Research Officer) in the ROK army for 3 years in Daejeon, South Korea.
+He received his B.S. and M.S. in Aerospace Engineering at the Korea Advanced Institute of Science and Technology (KAIST).